A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: Introduction

 \section{Introduction}

 The \emph{Alt-Caffarelli-Friedman monotonicity formula} (ACF formula) was first introduced in \cite[Lemma 5.1]{acf} as a tool designed to deal with the regularity of solutions of a particular two-phase free boundary problem.
 A crucial issue in facing these kind of problems is to establish the optimal regularity of solutions across the free boundary.
-In this setting, the ACF formula is a valuable device, together with regularity techniques, to provide estimates for the behavior of the gradient of a solution of the problem approaching the free boundary from both sides.
+In this setting, the ACF formula is a valuable device, together with regularity techniques, to provide estimates for the behavior of the gradient of a solution of the problem in a point of the free boundary, taking into account of the contribution of the two phases.

 Given the dimension $n$, we can depict the typical situation in the ball with radius two $B_2 \subset \R^n$, with center in the origin $\textbf{0}$ (in the following the subscript of $B$ will refer to its radius).
-The non negative functions $u^+,u^- \in C(B_2)$ appearing in the ACF formula need to satisfy
+The non negative functions $u_+,u_- \in C(B_2)$ appearing in the ACF formula need to satisfy

 where the first two inequalities hold in the sense of distributions (see Figure \ref{f.ACFconfig}).